nerdschoolbergen/shellscripting/exercises/exercise-1.md

 :pencil2: Add some text.
 As you've seen in the interactive tutorial, you should go from normal mode to insert mode by typing `i` before you add text.
 Enter normal mode again by pressing `Esc`.

 :pencil2: Save the file.
-In normal mode, you enter commands by typing `:` followed by your command. <br/>
-:exclamation: Use google to figure out how to save your work!
+In normal mode, you enter commands by typing `:` followed by your command.
+Use google to figure out how to save your work!

 :pencil2: Close `vim`